Federico Fellini:

 Vincente Minnelli:

 Vincente Minnelli is the director of many classic musicals such as An American in Paris, Gigi, and Meet Me in St. Louis.
-La La Land borrows his style of surreal feeling song and an-american-in-paris-1108x0-c-defaultdance sequences.
+La La Land borrows his style of surreal feeling song and dance sequences.
 The musical numbers feel as if they are stepping away from reality and when they end, they are going back into reality just like in La La Land.
 It borrows this as well as many visual references to An American in Paris.

 Singin’ in the Rain:

 The most obvious reference to Singin’ in the Rain is in the number “A Lovely Night” when Ryan Gosling’s character swings around a street light just like in the famous sequence in Singin’ in the Rain when Gene Kelly jumps up on a street light singing “Singing in the Rain”.
-Many of the scenes ila-la-land-22-1024x576n the “Epilogue” are reminiscent of the “Broadway Melody” ballad in Singin’ in the Rain.
+Many of the scenes in the “Epilogue” are reminiscent of the “Broadway Melody” ballad in Singin’ in the Rain.

 Fred Astaire and Ginger Rogers: